gyulanemeth/bluefox.email/docs/email-theme-settings/email-theme-basics.md

 ---

-### 5. Links Variables
+### 5. Links Email Theme Basics
-Link variables store reusable URLs, such as website links, social media profiles, or call-to-action buttons.
+Link email theme basics store reusable URLs, such as website links, social media profiles, or call-to-action buttons.

 - **Variable Name** (e.g., `link-website`)
 - **Variable URL** (e.g., `https://bluefox.email`)
-- **Main Variable** (true/false) determines if it appears in the project creation dialog.
-Non-main variables can be changed later in project settings
+- **Main Email Theme Basic** (true/false) determines if it appears in the project creation dialog.
+Non-main email theme basics can be changed later in project settings

-**Managing text variables**
+**Managing link email theme basics**
 - **Create**: Click "Create" to add a new link.
 Select either "From Scratch" or "Copy & Paste".
 - **Edit**: Modify link by clicking the pencil icon.
 - **Delete**: Remove link by clicking the trash icon.